How to Decorate a Christmas Tree

-Before you begin applying the lights to the tree, test each strand to make sure it works and there are no bulbs missing or burned out.
-Then, determine the pattern you want for stringing the lights:
+- Before you begin applying the lights to the branches, test each strand to make sure it works and there are no bulbs missing or burned out.
+Then determine the pattern you want for stringing the lights.

-- Draping - This technique uses the fewest lights.
+- Draping: This technique uses the fewest lights.
 It’s also one of the quickest Christmas tree decorating ideas, requiring only about 20 minutes.
 Begin at the top and drape lights around the tree in a spiral.

-- Triangle - Visually divide the tree into three vertical triangles.
-Fill in each each triangle with lights, running the light strings from side to side down the length of the area.
+- Triangle: Visually divide the tree into three vertical triangles.
+Fill in each triangle with lights, alternating the light strings from side to side down the length of the area.
 This method takes about 45 minutes.

-- Branch wrapping - Begin at trunk of the tree and wrap each branch with a light strand up to two inches from the tip.
+- Branch wrapping: Begin at the bottom of the trunk and wrap each branch with a light strand up to two inches from the tip.
 This method uses the most lights and takes more than 60 minutes.

-One the lights are placed, stand back from the tree and squint your eyes until the tree becomes blurry.
-This will show up any dark spots on the tree that will need more lights.
-Add lights to any areas that need them.
+Once the lights are placed, stand back from the tree and squint your eyes until the tree becomes blurry.
+This will help you see any dark spots on the tree.
+Add lights to the areas that need them.

-- Gather ornament hooks in a variety of sizes to accommodate varying weights of ornaments.
+- Gather ornament hooks to accommodate varying weights and sizes of ornaments.

 - Hang large ornaments first.
-Begin at the top of the tree and move vertically down the tree and apply three large ornaments for every foot of tree.
+Begin at the top of the tree and move vertically down the tree, attaching three large ornaments for every foot of tree.

 - Next, hang medium ornaments.
-Place these farther into the branches with 8 to 10 ornaments every foot.
+Place these farther into the branches with eight to 10 ornaments per foot.

 - Fill in gaps and adorn branch tips with small ornaments.
 Place about 20 per foot.

-- Place your tree topper at the crown of the tree.
-Take a few steps back and look to see if the topper is straight.
+Place a tree topper at the crown of the tree.
+Take a few steps back and check to see if the topper is straight.
 If not, adjust it as necessary.
 You can also top your tree with a purchased or DIY bow.